AD6969/Liquity_Internship_Aditya_Dhotre/README.md

 # Liquity_Internship_Aditya_Dhotre

+### Legal Research Chatbot
-The **Legal Research Chatbot* is a Python-based tool designed to assist users with legal queries by retrieving information from PDF documents stored on Google Drive.
+The Legal Research Chatbot is a Python-based tool designed to assist users with legal queries by retrieving information from PDF documents stored on Google Drive.
 It leverages machine learning techniques such as embeddings, document retrieval, and generative models for effective question answering.

 ### Key Features:
 - **PDF Text Extraction**: Extracts text from PDF files using both OCR and text-based methods.